mticdud/Nuclear-Measurement/README.md

 one set of axes with masks with a colorscheme.
 Time permitting I will add in curvature analysis capabilities directly in this GUI.
 For now, if curvature analysis is desireable I suggest the Cell Curvature respository for individual cases.
 It does require some knowledge in Matlab.

+Run the GUI by either running the file Nuclear_Measure_GUI or by typing in the same name in the Matlab command line.